Responsible Gambling in the United States

 If you need more than encouraging words to gamble responsibly, there are several tools to help you stay in order.
 We’ve compiled a detailed list and explanations of useful responsible gambling tools to help.

-However, one element to bear in mind is that these tools are not meant to be cures for problem gambling.
+One element to bear in mind is that these tools are not meant to be cures for problem gambling.
 They are merely aids to assist in your journey.

 Self-exclusion